Years in the making: new polio vaccine approved for emergency use

 Though it is a rare phenomenon, the weakened poliovirus strain used in OPVs can revert to a virulent form after being shed from the body.
 This is most frequently seen with the strain used in the traditional type 2 oral polio vaccine (OPV2).
 The world is so close to eradication, that these rare, circulating, type 2 vaccine-derived cases now outnumber wild polio cases—and as a result—pose a challenge to eradicating the disease.

-Until now, the primary way to tamp down the threat of vaccine-derived cases has been to use OPVs to vaccinate as many people as possible in the community.
-But researchers created nOPV2 with the aim of having a more genetically stable vaccine that is less likely to revert to a virulent form in the first place.
+The primary way to tamp down the threat of vaccine-derived cases has been to use OPVs to vaccinate as many people as possible in the community.
+Researchers created nOPV2 for outbreak response with the aim of having a more genetically stable vaccine that is less likely to revert to a virulent form in the first place.

 When nOPV2 was ready for clinical testing, PATH became the coordinating body of the research effort—serving as a critical mechanism for data-sharing among partners, giving technical input into the clinical trial study design, and compiling, collating, and analyzing data—lots of data.